webOS-ports/org.webosports.app.calculator/README.md

-bootplate
+Calculator
 =========

-Calculator application for webos-ports
+A basic calculator application for webos-ports